dgroomes/elastic-playground/README.md

      ./gradlew localDistro
      ```
    * The build process will print something like the following at the very end.
-   * > Elasticsearch distribution installed to /Users/davidgroomes/repos/opensource/elasticsearch/build/distribution/local/elasticsearch-8.3.0-SNAPSHOT
+   * > Elasticsearch distribution installed to /Users/dave/repos/opensource/elasticsearch/build/distribution/local/elasticsearch-8.11.0-SNAPSHOT
 4. Add the distribution to your PATH
    * Add something like the following to your `.bashrc` (if using Bash).
-   * `export PATH="$PATH:$HOME/repos/opensource/elasticsearch/build/distribution/local/elasticsearch-8.3.0-SNAPSHOT/bin"`
+   * ```text
+     export PATH="$PATH:$HOME/repos/opensource/elasticsearch/build/distribution/local/elasticsearch-8.11.0-SNAPSHOT/bin"
+     ```
 5. Customize the configuration
    * We want to run in a "local and offline" style.
-By default Elasticsearch will use `0.0.0.0` and bind on all network
-     interfaces we absolutely do not care for this because after all, we're not treating our computer as a networked host
-     for clients to connect to.
+By default, Elasticsearch will use `0.0.0.0` and bind on all network interfaces we absolutely do not care for this because after all, we're not treating our computer as a networked host for clients to connect to.
 Elasticsearch also enables SSL security too.
-That's pretty cool, but we don't need it
-     because we're running locally (and also using toy data).
+That's pretty cool, but we don't need it because we're running locally (and also using toy data).
 Make the following changes to the `config/elasticsearch.yml`